Zoran Kvržić: Rijeka

 In January 2013, Kvržić was transferred to Rijeka for an undisclosed fee.
 He made his official debut for the squad against Istra 1961 on 12 July.
 On 21 July, he scored his first goal for Rijeka against Hajduk Split.
 He won his first trophy with the club on 13 May 2014, by beating Dinamo Zagreb in the Croatian Cup final.

 In January 2015, Kvržić was sent on a six-month loan to Italian outfit Spezia.
 In July, his loan was extended for an additional season.

 In July 2016, he was loaned to Moldovan side Sheriff Tiraspol until the end of the campaign.

 Kvržić signed a new three-year contract with Rijeka in November 2017.

 He played his 100th game for the club against Cibalia on 26 November.

 In September 2019, he prolonged his deal with the team until June 2022.

 Kayserispor

 In January 2020, Kvržić was transferred to Turkish outfit Kayserispor for an undisclosed fee.
 He was sent off on his competitive debut for the side on 18 January against Alanyaspor.
 On 13 September, he scored his first goal for Kayserispor against Kasımpaşa, which secured the victory for his squad.

 Later stage of career

 In October, Kvržić signed with Slaven Belupo.

 In February 2023, he moved to Šibenik.

 In June, he joined Borac Banja Luka.

+In July 2026, he switched to BSK Banja Luka.